JeremyGruszka/ECE382_Lab2/README.md

 Encrypter -- Takes in an encrypted message and a key, then uses the same key to decrypt the message.

+According to the Lab 2 handout on the sharepoint, the objective is:

+You'll practice your programming skills by writing some subroutines.
+You'll need to use both the call-by-value and call-by-reference techniques to pass arguments to your subroutines.

 ####Flow Chart and Pseudocode

 ![alt text](https://raw.githubusercontent.com/JeremyGruszka/ECE382_Lab2/master/flowchart.jpg "Flowchart")